frcsdes/research-blog/pages/posts/resource_tickets/content.md

 3. Constructors are pure: called with the same arguments, they yield the same resource.
 4. A given resource may be requested several times, but should be instanciated only once.

-In my approach, a manager will hand out tickets that can later be used to access the resource:
+In my approach, a manager hands out tickets that can later be used to access the resource:
 ```cpp20
 Manager manager;
 auto ticket_car   = manager.emplace<Model>("model.ply");